What does it consist of? Also called mononucleosis, a prevalent disease caused by the virus or the Epstein-Barr strain.

 There is no vaccine to protect against infectious mononucleosis.
 You can help protect yourself by not kissing or sharing drinks, food, or personal items, such as toothbrushes, with people with infectious mononucleosis.

 You can help relieve the symptoms of infectious mononucleosis by:

 - Drink fluids to keep the body hydrated.

 - Take over-the-counter medications for pain and fever.

 - If you have infectious mononucleosis, you should not take ampicillin or amoxicillin.

-- Based on the severity of the symptoms, a healthcare provider may recommend treatment of specific organ systems affected by infectious mononucleosis.
+- Based on the severity of the symptoms, a healthcare provider may recommend treating specific organ systems affected by infectious mononucleosis.

-- Because your spleen can become enlarged as a result of infectious mononucleosis, you should avoid contact sports until you recover completely.
+- Because your spleen can become enlarged due to infectious mononucleosis, you should avoid contact sports until you recover completely.

-- Participating in contact sports can be strenuous and can cause the spleen to break.
+- Participating in contact sports can be strenuous and cause the spleen to break.